-- A. In granting or denying a permit, in whole or in part, the Board shall take into consideration whether or not the granting of a permit would: - 1. endanger the public health or safety, or existing or potential water supplies; - 2. constitute a nuisance; - 3. result in detriment to the normal use of adjacent property by reason of noise, dust or vibration, or undermining the property; - B. Any permit issued by the Board shall comply with the following provisions: - 1.
-Operations may not occur within 200 feet of a way open to the public use, whether public or private, or within 200 feet of a building or other structure unless the Board is reasonably satisfied that such operations will not undermine such way or building or other structure. - 2.
+- 1. Operations may not occur within 200 feet of a way open to the public use, whether public or private, or within 200 feet of a building or other structure unless the Board is reasonably satisfied that such operations will not undermine such way or building or other structure. - 2.
 No removal below the natural grade shall be permitted within 200 feet of a residentially zoned property line unless safety and protection from nuisance factors is assured through additional measures such as fencing or sloping as determined by the Board.
 In no case shall excavation take place within 100 feet of a residentially zoned property line unless the abutting land is subject to an Earth Removal permit granted under this Bylaw and the owner of such land has granted written approval of such removal.
 The buffer zones shall remain undisturbed with regard to vegetation unless approved by the Board.
 The applicant must stake the proposed zones for review by the Board or its agent(s) prior to any vegetation removal.
-At the discretion of the Board, planting or otherwise upgrading of existing vegetation may be required. - 3.
-No slope created by Earth Removal operations shall be finished at a grade in excess of 2 (horizontal) to 1 (vertical) unless specifically otherwise authorized in the permit.
+At the discretion of the Board, planting or otherwise upgrading of

-- 4. The lowest excavated point shall be no less than ten (10) feet above the existing groundwater table.
-To ensure this depth, the Owner shall, at its expense, install observation wells in accordance with the requirements of the Board's agent. - 5.
-The routes proposed for truck traffic shall be reviewed and accepted by the Police\Highway Departments to determine safety and road conditions. - 6.
+- existing vegetation may be required.
+The Board may waive portions of this requirement at its discretion with justification. - 3.
+The lowest excavated point shall be no less than ten (10) feet above the existing groundwater table.
+To ensure this depth, the Owner shall, at its expense, install observation wells in accordance with the requirements of the Board's agent. - 4.
 New permits shall be limited to an area of five acres.
-Subsequent permits shall be issued only upon reclamation of the original area. - C. Applications for permits may be granted, denied, or granted in part and denied in part.
+Subsequent permits shall be issued only upon reclamation of the original area.
+The Board may waive portions of this requirement at its discretion with justification.